IBM/itaa-docs/docs/community-edition/Artifact-Details-ITAA-CE.md

 Functional Requirements (FRs) are a complementary (or alternative) way to describe what the target system is expected to be able to do.
 Like the text based Use Cases, FRs can be edited via a "web form" style editor.
 Each FR has a set of attributes:

 - **Name** - This is a text name which should provide an indication of what the risk is about
-- **Issue Description** - This is text that should provide the details of the Risk.
+- **Issue Description** - This is text that should provide the details of the issue.
+- **BU / Department / Competency** - Which group owns the issue?
+- **Raised by** - Who raised the issue?
+- **Owner** - Who is responsible for the issue?
+Enter as a name or email address of the responsible party for tracking the issue.
 - **Priority** - [Low, Medium, High] used to prioritize across Issues.
 Note High Priority issues may get elevated to risks.
-- **Raise by** - Entered as a name or email address of the party raising the issue.
-- **Issue Responsibility** - or owner; the name or email address of the party responsible for tracking the issue.
+- **Action** - [Closed, Risk Change Reference]
+- **Date Raised** - Date when the assumption was identified.
 - **Review Date** - Ability to schedule a review.
-- **Action** - [Closed, Risk Change Reference]
+- **Date Closed** - Date when the Issue is resolved and closed.
+- **Comments** - For additional info related to the issue, where appropriate.

-- **Is a Key Issue** - Yes/No
+- **Is a Key Issue** - Check to call out significant Issue.
+- **External** - Check to indicate if the issue is external.

 Issues are generally managed and reviewed as a table or spreadsheet.
 As such the Excel import and Excel export utilities of IBM Architect Assistant, Community Edition are extremely useful when working with Issues.